R2Northstar/ModdingDocs/docs/source/reference/respawn/hud_element_notation.rst

 Inheritance / Parenting
 ^^^^

-.. cpp:data:: ControlName
+.. cpp:function:: ControlName

     Controls what type of Component the element is and what parameters have an effect.
 Every element is required to have control name.

-.. cpp:data:: InheritProperties
+.. cpp:function:: InheritProperties

-.. cpp:data:: controlSettingsFile
+.. cpp:function:: controlSettingsFile

     Load a ``.res`` file.
 All elements in the settings file are instantiated and set as children of the element.